tonyelhabr/socceraction-streamlined/README.md

-This is my "streamlined" version of `{socceraction}`'s notebooks.
-I prefer CSVs for storage, so they are used instead of hdf5.
+This is my "streamlined" version of [`socceraction`](https://github.com/ML-KULeuven/socceraction)'s notebooks for data processing.
+CSVs are used instead of hdf5.